heyshadowsmith/shadowsmith/content/articles/how-to-deploy-an-express-api-to-vercel.md

     ]
 }
 ```
-Then specify which paths will route to the `index.js` file's built serverless function using regex.
+...specify which paths will route to the `index.js` file's built serverless function using regex.
 ```json
 {
     "version": 2,